 Wireless earbuds are getting pretty popular, but there are advantages to keeping your buds wired.
 With that physical connection linking each earbud, your audio equipment doesn’t have to spend any battery power or computational energy trying to keep both buds in sync.
 With a wire, you can take advantage of a larger shared battery.
 And that quickly translates into a more enjoyable listening experience.

 The TREBLAB xRun Prime Sports Wireless Earbuds are wireless in the sense that they connect through Bluetooth, but each earbud is wired together.
-Like their name suggests, these earbuds have been given a redesign for 2019.
+Like their name suggests, these earbuds have been given a redesign.

 Why the rebuild?
 Well, the original version had a pretty solid foundation.
 But there were a number of small issues, specifically related to the microphone performance and the length of the battery.
 Though the upgrades for this version aren’t exactly a night and day difference, they do represent a steady improvement.